apache/jena-site/source/tutorials/rdf_api.md

 <p>Further there are really two sorts of Literals.
 In one, the string
 component is just that, an ordinary string.
-In the other the string component is expected to be a well balanced fragment of XML.
+In the other the string component is expected to be a well-balanced fragment of XML.
 When an RDF Model is written as RDF/XML a special construction using a parseType='Literal' attribute is used to represent it.</p>